4 Smartest Mobile Analytics Tools for Mobile Apps

 A complete toolkit to measure the caliber of an app.
-Flurry is like the Facebook of mobile analytic programs, and in the industry the program is the standard when it comes to mobile analytics program development.
+Flurry is like the Facebook of mobile analytic programs, and in the industry, the program is the standard when it comes to mobile analytics program development.
 The program works with Windows, Blackberry, Android, and iOS devices.
 The program requires you use three lines of code to start getting analytical information on an app.

 Flurry is a program that allows the user to customize the program in order to measure the most meaningful metrics for the developer.
 Users of Flurry can find out about demographics and other important statistics so the developer can increase the success of an app.

 Yes, now Google Analytics includes an app that can measure the statistics associated with a mobile application.
 With the app, the developer can witness user action, demographics, in-app purchase information, and more.
-If the developer make a decision on how to monetize an app, there is Google Mobile available for iOS and Android platforms as well.
+If the developer makes a decision on how to monetize an app, there is Google Mobile available for iOS and Android platforms as well.

 With mobile analytics through Google, users can find out about relevant users, traffic sources, real-time reports, flow visualizations, event tracking, exception and crash reports, and custom reports, all through a single program.
 The types of reports you can get out of Google Mobile Analytics include app profiles, and iOS and Android software development kits (SDKs).

 Mixpanel is a mobile analytics resource supplying details on how a user discovers a mobile application, the location of the user, and details on how the user interacts with the app and for how long.
-Mixpanel relies on user surveys and A/B tests to generate the analytic results.
+Mixpanel relies on user surveys and A/B tests to generate analytic results.
 The user of Mixpanel gets access to custom reports revealing information on user retention and engagement.

 With Mixpanel, users can access whether or not advertising campaigns are working or if the user needs to change up the way they are marketing an application.
 The app can even tell the developer if users are sharing the mobile app under analysis.
 Price: Varies, depending on the plan you choose.

-Using one, a few, or even all of the above analytical tools can help a developer begin to identify the real success of a mobile application.
-Rather than rely on the superficiality of a number of downloads count, the above programs give the developer insight into user behavior, interaction, and the appealing features, but it will also help the developer find out about problems and issues with the application that require repair.
+Using one, a few, or even all of the above mobile analytics tools can help a developer begin to identify the real success of a mobile application.
+Rather than rely on the superficiality of a number of downloads count, the above programs give the developer insight into user behavior, interaction, and appealing features, but it will also help the developer find out about problems and issues with the application that require repair.
 The analytical programs available to developers are vital to the ongoing evolution of a mobile application and to the long-term success of the app as well.